-Flexible, Safe and Empowering Work Environment.
+Safe, Empowering, and Flexible Work Environment.
 We recognize that the health and well-being of our employees is fundamentally linked to the success of our organization.
+We have implemented significant measures to create a safe work environment.
+In addition to ensuring our offices meet applicable state and local regulatory standards, Newmark maintains a comprehensive Health and Safety Manual that guides our policies and procedures in compliance with federal standards enforced by the Occupational Safety and Health Administration.
 Our employees receive safety awareness training via Newmark's online safety training platform, providing access to over 1,000 courses across three safety catalogs.
-We are committed to a culture built around the evolving needs of our talented workforce promoting flexibility, empowerment, and most importantly safety.
+We are committed to a culture that is built around the evolving needs of our talented workforce, promoting safety, empowerment, and flexibility.
 As part of this commitment, we proudly offer a comprehensive benefits package crafted to enhance our culture and support the success of our employees, both at work and home.
-To facilitate the retention of our employees, we have recently begun providing additional benefits, including a 401(k) match.
+To facilitate the retention of our employees, we also provide additional benefits, including a 401(k) match.

 Performance-Based and Highly Retentive Compensation Structure.
 Virtually all of our key executives and producers have equity or partnership stakes in the Company and its subsidiaries.
 Generally, they receive deferred equity, limited partnership units or RSUs as part of their compensation.
-As of December 31, 2023, our employees and independent contractors, partners, executive officers and directors owned approximately 28% of our equity on a fully diluted basis.
+As of December 31, 2024, our employees and independent contractors, partners, executive officers and directors owned approximately 29% of our equity on a fully diluted basis.
 We issue limited partnership units and other forms of equity-based compensation, such as RSUs, which: